 Foreword The way the world communicates has changed.
-The UK is now embarking on the transition from 'analogue' telephony to 'digital' IP Voice services.
-Whilst this evolution is there for our benefit, the transition itself is causing some confusion as a result of the different terminology and messaging being used by various industry sectors involved in the transition.
+The UK has embarked on the transition from 'analogue' telephony to 'digital' ALL IP services.
+Whilst this evolution is there for our benefit, the transition itself is causing some confusion because of the different terminology and messaging being used by various industry sectors involved in the transition.
 For the fire and security sector, it is important the end-user fully understands the benefits and impacts of transitioning to these services as the alarm systems they have at their premises may well rely on the telephony service.
-It is therefore vitally important that terminology used by the whole supply chain (the regulator, network operators, communication providers, alarm system providers) is used and understood, particularly to ensure the end-user understands what the IP Voice service is and how it impacts on connected services.
+It is therefore vitally important that terminology used by the whole supply chain (the regulator, network operators, communication providers, alarm system providers) is used and understood, particularly to ensure the end-user understands what the ALL IP service is and how it impacts on connected services.
 Below is a list of commonly used abbreviations and acronyms along with their meaning in the context of the digitisation of the telephony network: 1.
-Those involved in the transition to IP Voice Ofcom - Office of Communication Ofcom is the UK telecommunication regulator and has responsibility to ensure the rights of the consumer (the end-user) are protected.
-AP - Access Provider Access providers provide the core IP Voice network, which is then used by CPs to sell on to their customers.
+Those organisations involved in the transition to ALL IP AP - Access Provider Access Providers provide the core ALL IP network, which is then used by CPs to sell on to their customers.
 Examples of APs are Openreach, Virgin Media and KCom.
-CP - Communication Provider Telecommunication company providing a range of services to business and consumer customers.
-Such examples include BT Consumer, Virgin Media, Talk, Talk, Sky.
+CP - Communication Provider A CP is a telecommunication company providing a range of services to business and consumer end-users.
+Such examples include BT Consumer, Virgin Media, TalkTalk, Sky.
 Note: There are many more CPs in the UK marketplace that may offer similar digital telephony services.
-ISP - Internet Service Provider Telecommunication company providing predominantly internet services to business and consumer customers (e.g. PlusNet, EE etc).
-2. Traditional analogue telephony services DTMF signalling - Dual Tone Multi-frequency signalling The audio tones you hear on PSTN when dialling the telephone number.
+ISP - Internet Service Provider An ISP is a telecommunication company providing predominantly internet services to businesses and end-users (e.g. PlusNet, EE etc).
+Note: ISPs may also be CPs, since they may sell both services.
+Ofcom - Office of Communication Ofcom is the UK telecommunication regulator and has responsibility to ensure the rights of the consumer (the end-user) are protected.
+2. Traditional analogue telephony services DTMF signalling - Dual Tone Multi-frequency signalling The audio tones you hear on a PSTN when dialling the telephone number.
 A commonly used technology used in alarm signalling transmission (digital communicators) from an end-user premises to an Alarm Receiving Centre.
 It uses different frequency tones (similar in nature to pressing digits on a phone keypad) to transmit alarm messages from one point to another.
 ISDN 2/30 - Integrated Services Digital Network Traditional digital telephone line sometimes used for alarm/video surveillance system transmission.
 Note: Not to be confused with a VoIP service.